ietf-rats/draft-xia-rats-key-negotiation-integration/draft-xia-rats-key-negotiation-integration.md

             '--------+---'
                 ^    |
   1. Evidence + |    | 3.
 Attestation
-  Raw public key|    | Result + Raw public key or Certificate or Certificate|    v
+  Attester's    |    | Result + Attester's identity
+  identity      |    v
             .---+--------.                .-------------.
             |            +--------------->|   Relying   | 5.
 Compare Attestation
             |  Attester  |4.
 Attestation  |    Party    | Result against
             |            |   Result +     |    & KMS    | appraisal policy
-            '------------' Raw public key '-------------' + Distribute Keys
+            '------------' Attester's     '-------------' + Distribute Keys
-                           or Certificate
+                           identity                         with Attester's public key

 ~~~
 {: #fig-rats-key-negotiation-integration-cloud-kms title="Public Cloud KMS Key Distribution Integrated with Remote Attestation Passport Model Interaction"}

 In the standard remote attestation process described above, the Attester can request the Attester's application layer keys after it provide its attestation result to the KMS.
-By including the attester's raw public key or certificate in the messages throughout the remote attestation process and having the verifier endorse and sign it, a key binding mechanism can be implemented.
-Subsequently, the KMS can use the corresponding public key for key distribution, ensuring that the keys are distributed to the correct attester, thereby eliminating diversion attack.
+By including the attester's identity (raw public key or certificate) in the messages throughout the remote attestation process and having the attester (using its attestation evidence signing key) and verifier (using its attestation result signing key) endorse and sign it, a key binding mechanism between the attester's attestation result and its identity is implemented.
+Subsequently, the KMS can use the identity's public key for key distribution, ensuring that the keys are distributed to the correct attester, thereby eliminating diversion attack.
 During key rotation, the KMS can proactively trigger the above process to complete the update and rotation of the new and old keys.

 ## Integrating E2E Key Negotiation Into Remote Attestation

-[questions2]: <> (Q. Why Attester should include pubS in AR rather than Evidence?)

 The current main implementation mechanism for E2E key negotiation is DHE and ECDHE.
-Taking ECDHE as an example, the method of integrating it into remote attestation is shown in the following figure:
+Taking ECDHE as an example, the method of integrating it into remote attestation passport Model process is shown in the following figure:

 ~~~
            .------------.